 B. Using dry beans: soak the beans overnight in plenty of water.
 Drain, transfer to a large pot, cover with water and boil for 60-90 minutes or until the beans are soft inside (taste one to check).
 Drain and mash them with a fork or using a blender.

-2Prep the veggies: grate the carrot and dice the onion, crush garlic.
-Combine in a non-stick frying pan and saute in 3 tablespoons of water, covered for 10 minutes or until all the water and juices evaporate and the onions go completely soft.
+2Prep the veggies: grate the carrot, dice onion and garlic clove.
+Combine in a frying pan with quick oats and saute in 1 ½ cup of water, covered for 10 minutes or until all the water and juices evaporate, the onions go completely soft and the oats are cooked.